 (3) Payment of a modified penalty is not to be regarded as an admission for the purposes of any proceedings, whether civil or criminal.

-[Section 117H inserted by No. 30 of 2003 s.
+[Section 117H inserted: No. 30 of 2003 s.
 34.]

 117I.
 Application of penalties collected

 An amount paid as a modified penalty is, subject to section 117G(2), to be dealt with as if it were a penalty imposed by a court as a penalty for an offence.